 What rate of tax am I paying?

 Most people on low- to average earnings pay tax at the basic rate of 20%.
 But if you are on a low income and have some bank or building society interest, you may be entitled to some or all of your savings interest free of tax.
-The rules concerning savings income are changing in 2016/17.
+The rules concerning savings income changed in 2016/17.

 Most people’s reaction to receiving a tax repayment is “thank you very much” followed by a swift trip to the bank to deposit the cheque!
 But before you bank the cheque, make sure the repayment is correct, because: